jzucker2/ha-brother-ql-printer/README.md

 ---

-## Getting Started - Creating Your Integration

-Ready to create your own Home Assistant integration? **First, create your own repository from this template**, then choose one of two development options:

-- **Option 1: GitHub Codespaces** ☁️ - Develop in the cloud (browser-based, zero install, recommended for beginners)
-- **Option 2: Local DevContainer** 💻 - Develop on your machine (requires Docker + VS Code)

-Both options use the same DevContainer setup, so your code and workflow are identical!

-### Step 0: Create Your Repository First! 🎯

-**Before you start developing**, create your own repository:

-1. Click the **"Use this template"** button at the top of this page
-2. Choose a name for your integration repository (e.g., `hass-my-awesome-device`)
-3. Click **"Create repository"**

-**🤖 Optional: Initialize with Copilot Coding Agent**

 After clicking "Create repository", GitHub may offer an optional prompt field for **[Copilot Coding Agent](https://github.com/copilot/agents)**.
 You can use this to automatically initialize your integration (500 character limit):

 ```markdown